ecchong/ecchong.github.io/_posts/2023/2023-10-27-automation-hub-private-repo.md

 Background
 ----------
-We want to allow user to create they own collection under company namespace, but not sharing with the rest of the Hub users
+We want to allow users to create they own collection under company namespace, but not sharing with the rest of the Hub users

 Procedures
 ----------